UniversalDependencies/docs/features.md

 ### Features 2

 These are mostly inflectional features, i.e. they are features of word forms rather than lemmas.
-There are exceptions: for instance, Gender of nouns is usually a lexical feature (all word forms of one lemma have the same gender).
+There are exceptions: for instance, gender of nouns is usually a lexical feature (all word forms of one lemma have the same gender).
 However, other parts of speech (adjectives, pronouns, verbs) may inflect for gender because of agreement with nouns.